45Drives/cockpit-hardware/README.md

 enable using this command: ```sed -i 's/enabled = 0/enabled = 1/g' /etc/yum.repos.d/45drives.repo```

 ### Install Package
-With the 45drives Repo enabled, you can now install using yum from your terminal.
+With the 45drives Repo enabled, you can now install using dnf from your terminal.
 ```
-yum install cockpit-45drives-hardware
+dnf install cockpit-45drives-hardware
 ```

 ## Ubuntu 20